 • Check with the hotel in advance on their policy for allowing your pet to be left in the room in their carrier.
 Some hotels may or may not permit this.

 Pets Flying in Cargo:

 It can be very stressful for your pet when they are away from you and flying as cargo in the plane.
-With some pre-planning, you can make it a little easier on them and ensure you meet the airline’s requirements.
-The cargo fee is oftentimes based on your destination and the weight of your pet and carrier (estimate around $200 on up).
+With some pre-planning, you can make it a little easier on them and adhere to the airline’s requirements.
+The cargo fee is oftentimes based on your destination and the weight of your pet and carrier (estimate around $200 on up per flight).

 • Book a direct flight.
-You don’t want your pet to get lost (or be stressed out any more than it already is) when it has to be transferred from one flight to another, your pet could get mishandled and frightened.
+You don’t want your pet to get lost or be stressed out any more than it already is.
+If it has to be transferred from one flight to another, your pet could get mishandled and frightened.

 • Travel on the same flight as your pet.
 You can ask the airline if it is possible for you to watch your pet being loaded and unloaded.